-For those considering extending your family by becoming a foster parent, Katie Page-Sander, who manages the Foster Care Navigator Program (FCNP), which is funded by the Michigan Department of Human Services (DHS), provides information on five things to know about fostering a child.
+For those considering extending your family by becoming a foster parent, Katie Page-Sander, who is a parent-to-parent supervisor at Adoptive Family Support Network and worked for the Foster Care Navigator Program (FCNP), which is funded by the Michigan Department of Human Services (DHS), provides information on five things to know about fostering a child.

 Emotional impairments are common, but there is help

 Most children who enter the foster care system are there because they have experienced abuse and/or neglect.
 Parental substance abuse and parental mental or cognitive health impairments are other more common reasons.

 “Kids who lose both of their parents in a random accident typically have family that will take them in,” Page-Sander explains.
 “Most children who come into foster care are in families that have had chronic issues or an acute incident warranting children’s immediate removal from the home.”

 Given the traumatic circumstances around their placement, foster care children typically have emotional impairments.

 “When people hear the term ‘special needs,’ they often think of a child in a wheelchair or a child who is blind, and we definitely have children like this in the foster care system, but I feel that every child in foster care certainly has special emotional needs,” Page-Sander says.
 “They have been separated from their parents and often from their siblings as well.”

 And while all foster kids have special emotional needs, not all of them react the same way.

 “You want a child to be afraid when he or she enters a foster home for the first time,” she says.
 “That is a normal developmental reaction for a child meeting a stranger.
 What’s more concerning is when the child jumps into your arms and says ‘I love you, Mommy or Daddy.’
 This indicates the child has had to get his or her needs met by any human around.”